-This fiction, literature was published by Sourcebooks Landmark on October 6, 2015 and has 336 pages.
+This fiction, literature is a eARC edition that was published by Sourcebooks Landmark on October 6, 2015 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Winter Sea, The Firebird
+Other books by this author which I have reviewed include The Winter Sea, The Firebird

 A standalone fictional novel revolving around Lyn Ravenshaw, a literary agent mourning the loss of her baby five years ago.
 Takes place in Angle, Pembrokeshire in South Wales.